#6 - What Are The Hebrew's

 Hanukkah is NOT a Sabbath and is NOT a High Holy Day!

-HANNUKKAH (Chanukah), an 8-day-long Feast / Festival - the first day of which is the Feast Of Dedication - commemorates a miraculous event that occurred after the close of Tenach, the Hebrew's Holy Scriptures (The Old Testament, in Christian Bibles), and is not a God-established, God-ordained Feast / Festival.
+HANNUKKAH (Chanukah), an 8-day-long Feast / Festival - the first day of which is the Feast Of Dedication - commemorates a miraculous event that occurred after the close of Tanakh, the Hebrew's Holy Scriptures (The Old Testament, in Christian Bibles), and is not a God-established, God-ordained Feast / Festival.
 Other than one and sometimes two routine, weekly, Saturday Sabbaths within "The Festival Of Lights", there are no special, God-ordained "Holy-Day" Sabbaths during the eight days of HANUKKAH, because it is a tradition-based celebration instituted by men, not by God.

 Click Here - For More Information About Hanukkah (Chanukah)

-Click Here - View The Hebrew Calendar For The Jewish Year 5768 (Sep.
-2007 - Sep.
-2008)
+Click Here - View The Current Hebrew Calendar

 Purim celebrates Hebrew Esther's victory over anti-Semitic Haman.